 Value-based selling is the approach of highlighting the measurable business values your product or service brings to a customer.
 It is about finding a match between your client’s needs and your product’s benefits.
 Value-based selling means putting the customer’s needs above your own revenue, helping them become more interested in your product.
 The core principle of this technique is to think of your prospect’s problems and desires.

-We’ve gathered some useful tips to get you started with Value-Based Selling.
+Tips to get started with Value-Based Selling.

-1 — Know Your Prospects
+1 — Know your prospects

 You can’t bring value without knowing your prospects.
 So many businesses and their salespeople spend countless hours trying to sell to prospects, yet few are willing to devote the time and effort trying to understand who these people are.